Hiroshi Miyamura: Personal life and death

 Miyamura married Tsuruko "Terry" Tsuchimori (August 13, 1925 – December 10, 2014).
 He had three children and four grandchildren.
 One grandchild, Marisa Akimi Miyamura, graduated from the United States Air Force Academy and is an officer in the United States Air Force.
 He resided in Gallup, New Mexico, after his discharge from the army, where he established a career as an automobile mechanic and service station owner.
 Miyamura remained active in supporting fellow veterans including work with the Wounded Warrior Project.
 Miyamura was a Lifetime Member of Veterans of Foreign Wars Post 1.
 On Memorial Day 2018, his story was portrayed during the National Memorial Day Concert on the West Lawn of the US Capitol in Washington, D.C.

 In recognition of Miyamura's activities involving youth in his community, he received the 2014 Director's Community Leadership Award from the Albuquerque division of the FBI.

-As the 2014 Nisei Week Grand Marshal, Miyamura led the Grand Parade on August 10, 2014.
+As the 2014 Nisei Week Grand Marshal, Miyamura led the Grand Parade in Little Tokyo, Los Angeles on August 10, 2014.

 In November 2022, it was announced that Miyamura joined the National Board of the State Funeral for War Veterans organization, which is dedicated to "convince Congress to pass legislation to grant a State Funeral for the last Medal of Honor recipients from the Korean and Vietnam Wars, as a final salute to all the men and women who served."